 The Disciplinary Officer will notify the faculty member if an administrative sanction will be pursued.

 APPEAL A student may appeal the decision of a faculty member to impose an academic sanction for plagiarism or cheating.
 The student should file a petition with the School Dean and include documentation.
 The School Dean will notify the Dean of Student Affairs of the pending appeal in the event disciplinary action is pending.
 The School Dean will conduct a fact finding session with the faculty member, the department Chair and the student within 10 instructional days of the date the petition was filed to try to resolve the matter informally.
-In the event the matter cannot be resolved informally, the appeal will be referred to the Vice President of Instruction for a grade challenge hearing, pursuant to AP 3001.2, Grade Challenge.
+In the event the matter cannot be resolved informally, the appeal will be referred to the Vice President of Instruction for a grade challenge hearing, pursuant to AP 4231, Grade Changes.

 References: BP 5500